CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Yes, as long as you make it very clear in the dissertation what work was done before the project started, because you won't get marked on previously completed work, just the work that you did during TB2.

 ### I'm struggling to choose a project, what do I do?
-Talk to your personal tutor in the first instance - or if they can't help you, reach out to [Shawn, Andrew and Sarah](/contact).
+Talk to your personal tutor in the first instance - or if they can't help you, reach out to [the Unit Director](/contact).

 ### I'm really excited about my project - can I start work on it now?
 We don't recommend it, as you'll have a lot of work on your TB1 units.
 You can take notes and read around it (taking notes as you go) but don't plan on starting proper work on it until the beginning of TB2.